ssliwinski07/Python-OpenAI.API/README.md

 API server for testing OpenAI API - it's still in progress and new features are being added.
 For now it has one method to fetch OpenAI API key.
 Will be expanded by:

 1. Adding method to send a message to OpenAI and receive a reply from chat model
-2. Creating services for each API method to separate api logic and make the code more maintainable.
+2. Creating services for each API method to separate api logic and make the code more maintainable. - partially done ✅ for `api_key_service`
-3. Services will be implemented using production and mock versions to test the code + base services to work as interfaces that can be implemented in production/mock services.
+3. Services will be implemented using production and mock versions to test the code + base services to work as interfaces that can be implemented in production/mock services. - done ✅
-4. API classess will use dependency injection to get services from the container - package `injector`
+4. API classess will use dependency injection to get services from the container - package `injector` - done ✅

 # Installation